Applying for an official marriage certificate

 Who can apply for an official marriage certificate

-You can apply for an official marriage certificate at any time after your wedding day, once the marriage has been registered by your celebrant.
+You can apply for an official marriage certificate any time after your marriage has been registered.
+Your marriage celebrant will submit the required documents on your behalf to enable registration.

-Anyone can apply for a NSW official marriage certificate if the marriage took place in NSW, provided they are:
+Applications for a NSW marriage certificate can be submitted if the marriage occurred in NSW, provided the applicant is one of the following:

 • a child of the marriage, if both individuals named in the marriage are deceased